bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:55 AM CT, April 21</p>
+<p class="updated_time"> Latest data: 05:34 AM CT, April 21</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 77°, which is 17° **warmer** than yesterday.
+Today's high is 77°, which is 18° **warmer** than yesterday.
 Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 47°
-- Mostly Clear
+- Clear
-- 72% humidity
+- 78% humidity
-- 9 mph wind
+- 8 mph wind
-- 36% cloud cover
+- 0% cloud cover
-- 41 AQI 🟩
+- 40 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours